Who We Are

 The Podcast Crew

-Sean Sands – The Co-Founder of GWJ, Sean has penned hundreds of articles dissecting the gaming industry and revealing his darkest secrets.
+Sean Sands – A Co-Founder of GWJ, Sean has penned hundreds of articles dissecting the gaming industry and revealing his darkest secrets.
 With exciting catchphrases like "blight on the industry" and "for the masses," Sean Sands continues to set the trend for creative scorn.
 He has two kids and a wife way above his pay grade.

 Julian Murdoch - Every family needs the grizzled, old, crazy uncle, telling war stories from the good old days while forgetting his dentures and drinking prune juice, and Julian Murdoch is ours.
 He's written for four major gaming magazines, each of which folded within 12 months of his arrival.
 We keep asking him not to write for us, but someone gave him the keys and locksmiths are expensive.